oneconcern/datamon/docs/usage/datamon_repo_delete_files.md

 Deletes files in a file list from all bundles in an existing datamon repository.

-You must authenticated to perform this operation.
+You must authenticate to perform this operation (can't --skip-auth).
+You must specify the context with --context.

 This command MUST NOT BE RUN concurrently.